osm3000/cleaningDataPeerAssessment/CodeBook.md

-## This table contains the column names of the tidy1.txt and tidy2.txt
+## This table contains the column names of the tidy.txt

 1. ActivityName
 2. SubjectID